pangeacyber/pangea-ai-chat/README.md

 - Node.js v20 or v22.
 - yarn v4.5.1 (or greater).
-- A [Pangea account][Pangea signup] with AI Guard, Prompt Guard, AuthN, AuthZ, and Secure Audit Log enabled.
+- A [Pangea account][Pangea signup] with AI Guard, Prompt Guard, AuthN, AuthZ, Redact, and Secure Audit Log enabled.
 - A Google Drive folder containing spreadsheets.

   - Note down the ID of the folder for later (see [the LangChain docs][retrieve-the-google-docs]